Arthur Pic

-Arthur Pic (born October 5, 1991) is a French retired racing driver.
+Arthur Pierre Louis Pic (born 5 October 1991) is a French retired racing driver.
 He competed in the GP2 Series between 2014 and 2016.

 Career

 Karting

 Like most top-line drivers, Pic began his racing career in karting, contesting the 2005 French Junior Championship whilst also taking a third-place finish at the Bridgestone Cup and runner-up spot in Spain's Champions Cup at El Vendrell.
 The following season he claimed fourth in the French Championship before turning his attention to single-seater competition.

 Formula Renault 2.0 Series (2009-2010)

 In 2007, 15-year-old Pic began his move to single-seater racing by running a limited schedule in the Formula Renault 1.6 Belgium series.
 The following year, he stepped up to new-for-2008 Formul'Academy Euro Series which he won comfortably at the first attempt, taking nine podium finishes from fourteen races.

 Next, Pic competed in both the Eurocup Formula Renault 2.0 and Formula Renault 2.0 West European Cup championships for SG Formula.
 He finished tenth in the ultra-competitive Eurocup series, taking nine points-scoring positions in 14 races, and sixth place in the West European Cup where he managed two podium finishes and ended the campaign as the highest placed rookie driver.

 Remaining in the Eurocup for the 2010 season, Pic switched to Tech 1 Racing. and scored seven pole positions, four fastest laps and four race wins on his way to third in the standings.